Illner/CaraSolver/README.md

 > [!NOTE]
 > A knowledge compiler that uses the same core to compile CNF formulae into wDNNF, pwDNNF, nwDNNF and (smooth) decision-DNNF circuits can be found <a href="https://github.com/Illner/BellaCompiler" target="_blank">here</a>.

+## 🏆 Competition Results

+In its debut at the **<a href="https://mccompetition.org/assets/files/2025/mccomp_results_25.pdf" target="_blank">Model Counting Competition 2025</a> (MCC 2025)**, Cara achieved:

+* **2nd Place** (Track 1, Exact Model Counting)
+* **Best Newcomer Award**

+To the best of our knowledge, Cara is the **first isomorphism-aware #SAT solver** to ever participate in the MCC.
+Significantly, these results were achieved with isomorphism-aware caching enabled.
+This demonstrates Cara's high competitiveness despite the inherent overhead of this technique, which can be time-consuming on non-symmetric or less symmetric instances.

 ## Running Cara

 To run the #SAT solver: